Suryakumar-Selvakumar/Suryakumar-Selvakumar/README.md

 - 👨‍💻 Front-end Developer passionate about creating meticulous Web-Apps
 - 👨‍🎓 Masters in Computer Science student at the University of Colorado Denver
-- ⚡ Life is the funnest videogame there is, and I love leveling up
+- ⚡ Life is the funnest game there is, and I love leveling up
 - 🌱 Currently in the process of mastering React

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="https://visitor-badge.laobi.icu/badge?page_id=Suryakumar-Selvakumar.Suryakumar-Selvakumar&left_text=Profile%20Views"  />